 Are first-time buyers eligible for SDLT relief on shared ownership properties?

-First-time buyers are eligible for SDLT relief on shared ownership properties valued at £625,000 or less, paying 0% on homes up to £425,000 and 5% on the remainder.
-This relief makes homeownership more accessible for new buyers.
+First-time buyers may be eligible for SDLT relief on shared ownership properties valued at £625,000 or less.
+Under this relief, buyers can pay 0% on homes up to £425,000 and 5% on the remainder up to £625,000.

 What are the SDLT implications of staircasing transactions?